Mise en Scene. It’s a fancy looking phrase that you’ve seen floating around many film-related articles. It creates an immediate sense of film wisdom.

 Back to Wes Anderson for a moment:

-Even someone who has never seen a film would recognize the main aspect of Wes Anderson’s Composition: symmetry.
+Even someone who has never seen a film would recognize one key aspect of Wes Anderson’s Composition: symmetry.

-Through higher budgets and digital effects, modern films tend to be bigger and flashier than the older flicks.
-They use a great deal of camera movement, but Wes Anderson is married to the almighty tripod.
+Equipped with larger budgets and advanced digital effects, modern films tend to be bigger and flashier than the older flicks.

 This creates a strange effect.
 Instead of feeling like roller coaster rides, Wes Anderson films feel like dollhouses.
-Everything is perfectly set up and staged to an almost ridiculous degree, yet that’s where they get their charm.
+Everything is perfectly set up and staged.

 It’s like we’re curious little detectives.
-There’s something undeniably cute about that, and it helps all of the Wes Anderson movies carry a consistent, quirky mood.
+There’s something about that which helps all of Wes Anderson's movies stay unique.

 Set Design: Give your movie a makeover